Decoding Body Language

 SEABROOK: Could you fake it, though?
 I mean, if you know these signals that way couldn't you manipulate them?

 M: And speaking of that, here's one we often miss when someone is lacking confidence and they're making a statement.
 Sometimes their shoulder will come up towards their ear.
 And I have found myself, you know, when I'm asked, well, you know, how sure are you of this?
 And I find myself rising towards my ear.
 And I have to say to myself, well, actually, not that very sure.

 (SOUNDBITE OF LAUGHTER)

 SEABROOK: These behaviors that you describe, are they universal?
 Do unconscious gestures mean the same thing in every culture?

-Mr. NAVARRO: It depends.
+M: It depends.
 The ones that I talk about specifically are what we call limbically-derived behaviors.
-And things that have to do with emotions -positive, negative - are fairly much universal.
+And things that have to do with emotions - positive, negative - are fairly much universal.

 SEABROOK: So, after many years of catching criminals, you now teach these skills, I understand, to university students, corporate executives, and even people trying to improve their poker game are the things you won't teach people.

 M: So, to me, it's no different.
 It's an educational process and incredibly I've had surgeons who have attended there and then invited me to, for instance, go to Baylor University School of Medicine, and then businesses started to ask me to come and teach for them.